awsdocs/amazon-kendra-developer-guide/doc_source/API_JiraConfiguration.md

 Required: No

  ** VpcConfiguration **   <a name="Kendra-Type-JiraConfiguration-VpcConfiguration"></a>
 Configuration information for an Amazon Virtual Private Cloud to connect to your Jira\.
-Your Jira account must reside inside your VPC\.
+For more information, see [Configuring a VPC](https://docs.aws.amazon.com/kendra/latest/dg/vpc-configuration.html)\.
 Type: [DataSourceVpcConfiguration](API_DataSourceVpcConfiguration.md) object
 Required: No

  ** WorkLogFieldMappings **   <a name="Kendra-Type-JiraConfiguration-WorkLogFieldMappings"></a>
-A list of DataSourceToIndexFieldMapping objects that map attributes or field names of Jira work logs to Amazon Kendra index field names\.
-To create custom fields, use the UpdateIndex API before you map to Jira fields\.
+A list of `DataSourceToIndexFieldMapping` objects that map attributes or field names of Jira work logs to Amazon Kendra index field names\.
+To create custom fields, use the `UpdateIndex` API before you map to Jira fields\.
 For more information, see [ Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.
 The Jira data source field names must exist in your Jira custom metadata\.
 Type: Array of [DataSourceToIndexFieldMapping](API_DataSourceToIndexFieldMapping.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 100 items\.
 Required: No